bolt/docs/source/howto/select-field-type.md

 ]
 ```

 If you do this, you will probably have to take this into account in your templates.
+For
-For example, to check a value, or to show them, use appropriate tags:
+example, to check a value or to show them, you should use appropriate Twig tags:

 ```twig
 {% if 'Donatello' in record.myselectfield %}